FL275021/PaymentManager-CSinAzure/README.md

 ### Technologies used:
 ### Azure
-Client MVC and API resources, aswell as the database are all independently running in Azure.
+Client MVC, API resources and the database are all independently running in Azure.

 ### Solution API restFull
 Utilizes clean architecture following the Solid principle.